jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Platform-Agreement/Privacy-Policy.md

 ## <div align=center>JD Cloud & AI Privacy Policy</div>

-Updating Date: March 4, 2020
+Updating Date: July 27, 2020

-Effective Date: March 5, 2020
+Effective Date: July 28, 2020

 **[Special Notification] Please read the JD Cloud & AI Privacy Policy carefully (especially the content underlined in bold) and make sure to understand our rules for handling your personal information.
 In the reading process, if you have any questions, please contact our Customer Service for consultation.
 If you do not agree with any terms in the agreement, you shall immediately stop accessing JD Cloud & AI.
 In the process of reading the agreement, if you do not agree to the relevant agreement or any of the terms therein, you shall immediately stop using JD Cloud & AI services.**

 Introduction

 JD Cloud & AI ("we") attaches great importance to the privacy of users and personal information protection.
 We may collect and use your relevant information when you use our products and/or services.
 Through the JD Cloud & AI Privacy Policy (hereinafter referred to as "the Privacy Policy"), we hope to explain to you how we collect, use, save, share and transfer such information when you use our products and/or services and methods provided by us to access, update, delete and protect such information.
 The Policy will help you understand the following content:

 1. Applicable Scope